hhyyy9/NZDriverBot/README.md

 ## Contribution

 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please feel free to open an issue or create a pull request.
+If you find any issues or have suggestions for improvement, please feel free to open an issue or contact me: [yu2@me.com](mailto:yu2@me.com).

 ## License